tallesemmanuel/ansible-install-packages/README.md

 git clone https://github.com/tallesemmanuel/ansible-install-packages.git
 ```

-Before running the playbook, it is necessary to edit the main.yml file, in the "defaults" directory, which is where you will put the versions of some services to be installed.
+Before running the playbook, it is necessary to edit the main.yml file, in the "defaults" directory, which is where you will put the versions of some services to be installed or pass the playbook call, with the --extra-vars parameter.

+first case

 ```bash
 ---